Wheat grains. Credit: Chris Young / www.realbreadcampaign.org CC-BY-SA-4.0

 And the UK?

-Well, there is no legal minimum requirement and so, as we note in our A Wholegrain of Truth? report, manufacturers can (and do) use the term to market products that have startlingly small amounts - in one case as low as 6% of the declared ingredients.
+Well, there is no legal minimum requirement and so, as we noted in A Wholegrain of Truth? manufacturers can (and do, or at least did) use the term to market products that have startlingly small amounts: as low as 6% of the declared ingredients in one product we found.

 How do I know the amount of wholegrain ingredients a product has?